Chapter 16 Solutions to Exercises

 scale_colour_manual(values=pal)

-4. Plot average ridership by date with separate panels by day
+4. Plot average ridership by date with separate panels by day of the week, colored by route.

 ggplot(aes(x = date, y = number, colour = route), data= avg) +